misk-jsd2/01-command-line-JS/README.md

 * Facilitates the sharing and managing of code, making it easy for multiple engineers to collaborate on the same project.
 * Hosts files on the Web so you can share the finished product with other people

-We setup our GitHub account and _SSH Key_ in the last lesson.

 #### Why is GitHub So Popular with Developers?

 * Much like Dropbox or Google Drive lets multiple people collaborate on the same document; GitHub allows this for code